secretstartups/handbook/people-group/learning-and-development/compliance-courses/index.html.md

 #### Tracking

-The L&D Team will perform monthly or bi-monthly audits of team members that have completed the training.
+The L&D Team will perform bi-weekly audits of team members that have completed the training.
 This will be done by opening an issue in the Learning & Development [general project](https://gitlab.com/gitlab-com/people-group/learning-development/general/-/issues) and following the steps outlined in the `anti-harassment-training-tracking` [issue template](https://gitlab.com/gitlab-com/people-group/learning-development/general/-/blob/master/.gitlab/issue_templates/anti-harassment-training-tracking.md).

 #### Checking WILL Interactive for Offboarded Team Members